apache-spark-on-k8s/spark/docs/running-on-kubernetes.md

       --conf spark.kubernetes.executor.docker.image=registry-host:5000/spark-executor:latest \
       examples/jars/spark_examples_2.11-2.2.0.jar

+Communication between Spark and Kubernetes clusters is performed using the fabric8 kubernetes-client library.
-This mechanism can also be useful when we have authentication schemes that the client library does not support completely.
+The above mechanism using `kubectl proxy` can be used when we have authentication providers that the fabric8 kubernetes-client library does not support.
+Authentication using X509 Client Certs and oauth tokens is currently supported.

 ### Spark Properties